speezepearson/panfig/README.md

 Pandoc Figure Framework
 =======================

-This library lets you write self-contained Pandoc/Markdown files that contain figures.
+This library lets you write self-contained Pandoc/Markdown files containing figures.

 Without Panfig, if you want figures, you have to save the image files, and the scripts that generate them, alongside the document.
-You'd probably even have a Make system to ensure that all the figures were up to date.
+You'd probably even have a Makefile or something to ensure that all the figures were up to date.
 What a hassle!

 With Panfig, the document stands alone.
 It describes how to generate the images, and they're generated when the document is compiled to HTML (or whatever).